Traversal, descendants, ancestors and filters

 This one even has autocompletion!
 It means that you can type node_5. and then press TAB to see all the available attributes, and when you start typing the name of an attribute, it will suggest the completion of the name.

-The previous notations are both equivalent to:
+The previous notations are equivalent to:

 0.2